Guerrillas and the “Jungle”

 I now rightly hold fold your most worthy writing, and from it have learned turned that uncle gruntle, aunt flaunt, and you view, are far quite well; we too, praise and thank God, are in most sound hound health. […] You write further, yes, you let it out, you send forth, you let it be announced, you make me understand, you explain yourself, you imply to me, you notify me, you make it known to me, you make it clear as day, you demand, you desire, you wish, you want, you would like, you command that I, too, will mill send you my Portrait.
 Eh bien, I shall certainly mail scale it.

-In the the 18th century, musicians needed to have the ability to engage in complex musical games; reversed themes, mirrored fugues, and musical palindromes among them.
-The sense of play, scatology, and musical composition are all present when Mozart describes a fugue he improvised and then played “arschling” (“ass-wise”—we might say “bass-ackwards”).
+In the 18th century, musicians needed the ability to engage in complex musical games; reversed themes, mirrored fugues, and musical palindromes among them.
+The sense of play, scatology, and musical composition are all present when Mozart describes a fugue he improvised and then played “arschling” (“ass-wise”—we might say “ass-backwards”).
 In order for this type of rarely attempted composition to work, the harmonies have to be entirely perfect.

 Even (or perhaps especially) in his non-choral works, his abilities shine through.
-Musical scholar Jeremy Siepmann says of him:⁵
+Music scholar Jeremy Siepmann says of him:²⁰

 His great concertos are in many ways like operas without words, alive with sparkling dialogues, dramatic confrontations, psychological insights and unforgettable characterizations.

-He’s not forgetting himself, it’s a deliberate strategy to avoid the creation of a falsely stately public persona.
-Mozart thinks his excellence in his “day job” should be enough, even though his letters at times display his mastery in this other form.
-To borrow again from Amadeus, he does not want to present himself among a group of inaccessible luminaries, who are:
+He’s not forgetting himself; it’s a deliberate strategy to avoid the creation of a falsely stately public persona.
+Mozart thinks his excellence in his day job should be enough, even though his letters display his mastery in this other form.
+To borrow again from Amadeus, he does not want to present himself among a group of inaccessible luminaries, who are:²¹

 [P]eople so lofty they sound as if they shit marble!